karunvarma/BOLT/README.md

 # BOLT
-A web framework following rhymu8354
+A web framework following rhymu8354 as a learning purpose.